 He has managed every aspect of the design, construction, commissioning, and operation of large mines and metallurgical facilities.
 A skilled project manager, he leads multi-functional teams, developing, implementing, and delivering innovative solutions for mining clients around the world.

-Alison is the Founder and an inspiring 'hands-on' Managing Director of Soil Cyclers.
+Alison was Managing Director of Soil Cyclers.
 With a strong skill set including systems and business development, automation and IT, financial management, marketing, and public relations, Alison has made positive and innovative changes in the construction, waste and mining industries.